lbertrand417/IGD301-blog/content/blog/lab1.md

 handcuffs that can really constrain, or a bullet that can really kill.
 It is interesting to think about where his Ultimate Display fits into
 Milgram's Reality-Virtuality Continuum.
 Let's start with reality.
 The ultimate display cannot be reality in the sense that it is the computer that creates the object.
 In this sense, we have a virtual object.
 It is not virtual reality either because the object created is placed in a real environment of which the user is aware.
 It remains therefore augmented reality and augmented virtuality.
-I personally think that its Ultimate Display is an area between these two points.
+I personally think that his Ultimate Display is an area between these two points.
-Indeed, as he describes it, the virtual looks as real as the real itself.
+Indeed, as he describes it, the virtual looks as real as the reality itself.
 Therefore it is a perfect mix between virtual and real.
 We can say at the same time that it is augmented reality (we make appear an extremely real virtual object in a real environment) or augmented virtuality (the objects are virtual but the user can interact with them and the sensations and the effects on him are real.
 He can really sit on the chair, he can really die from the virtual bullet,...).